qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 Notice that the third step needs to be executed in a short time interval after the second step.
 When obtaining a reference to the *remote object* that implements the ``RMIConnection`` interface, a real client would send a corresponding notification to the *Distributed Garbage Collector* (*DGC*).
 This informs the *DGC* that the corresponding *remote object* is in use and should not be cleaned up.
-Since we obtain the reference via *SSRF*, there is no communication to the *DGC*.
-Shortly after the ``newClient`` call has generated the new *remote object*, it will be cleaned up by the *DGC*.
-Therefore, we need to be fast to communicate to it.
+Since we obtain the reference via *SSRF*, there is no communication to the *DGC* and shortly after the
+``newClient`` call has generated the new *remote object*, it gets garbage collected.
+Therefore, we need to be fast.

 The first thing we need to do is again to obtain the ``ObjID`` and the *TCP port* of the entry point *JMX remote object*.